 Metals & Minerals

 Sweden has some of the strictest environmental regulations in the world.
 We think that’s a good thing.
-Because so many of the building blocks for a green transition and our shared future come from the mining and mineral industry, naturally we want our business to be absolutely as sustainable as possible as we extract the metals and minerals we need for the future.
-And that’s what it is.
-But we’re not satisfied with the way things are; we’re working relentlessly to be even better.
+Since so many of the building blocks for the green transition and our shared future come from the mining and mineral industry, naturally we want our industry to be as sustainable as possible as we extract the metals and minerals we need for the future.
+Today, the Swedish mining industry is a world leader in many ways.
+But we are not content with that, but are constantly working to get even better.

 Questions & Answers